 "Ah, the Magician, in the upright position.
-Now, under normal circumstances, this card would indicate your recognition of your potential, and a willingness to take risks.
+Now, under normal circumstances, of which this meeting most certainly is not,, this card would indicate your recognition of your potential, and a willingness to take risks toward a goal, whatever that may be.
 We already know of your infinite potential, and our current circumstances are rather unusual.
-I believe this card represents someone close to you; a great ally, a friend, or perhaps something more, and that you should be willing to take a risk with that someone."
-Igor shrugged, glancing at Souji rather slyly.
+As such, I believe this card represents someone close to you; a great ally, a friend, or perhaps something more, and that you should be willing to take a risk with that someone."
+Igor shrugged, glancing at Souji rather slyly, his toothy smile taking a slanted edge.
 "The meaning should become clear to you with time."

-Igor smiled his creepy grin.
+Igor smiled his creepy grin, appearing more surreal than usual for the odd man.
 "Excellent!
-The next card is The Fool, also in the upright position, meaning that this coming year will be a journey full of important decisions to make.
+The next card is The Fool, also in the upright position, meaning that this coming year will be a journey full of difficult and important decisions for you to make.
 But I do not believe that surprises you."

 "Then, until the next we meet."
-Igor's voice whispered through his mind as the Velvet Room shimmered and faded from view, delving him back into the darkness of slumber.
+Igor's high pitched voice whispered through his conscious mind as the Velvet Room shimmered and faded from view, delving him back into the soothing darkness of slumber.

 He woke up, raising his head from where his chin had rested on his chest, to the tinny automatic announcement as the train pulled into the YasoInaba station.
 Shaking his head to rid himself of the fog in his head, he grabbed his two small bags from the storage space above his seat and left the train, his sharp gaze seeking out his family.

 Ryotaro Dojima stood waiting for him in front of the station, smoking a cigarette as he leaned against the front of his car.
 He looked up, catching sight of Souji and hurried to put out his smoke before walking over to help him with his bags.
-He looked particularly haggard and worn out, but he did just lose his older sister, too.
+He looked particularly haggard and worn out, with dark circles under his eyes and his dress shirt more wrinkled than usual, but he did just lose his older sister, too.

 "Hey, kid.
 How're you holding up?"
-Dojima greeted with a wry smile.
+Dojima greeted with a worn, wry smile.

 Dojima's sigh was heavy with his own grief, grief that matched Souji's.
-"Yeah.
+"Yeah, I know.
 It will be, for a while."

-Dojima shook his head in the negative.
+Dojima shook his head in the negative, allowing the abrupt subject change with no comment.
 "No, I haven't told anyone, but I think that Nanako's made a guess, I haven't exactly been all that discreet about clearing out your old room, or hiding all the phone calls all that well.
-She won't say anything, though.
+I don't think she knows why you're back, but she won't say anything, though.
 I figured that you would want to tell your friends when you were ready, and not before."

-Dojima shrugged as they piled his few belongings into the car and pulled away from the station and he glanced at his nephew.
-"I know it's hard, and I'll miss them too, but you'll always be family to us.
+Dojima shrugged as they piled his few belongings into the backseat of the car and pulled away from the station, gravel crunching before the tires and he glanced sidelong at his nephew.
+"I know it's hard right now, and for a long time, and I'll miss them too, but you'll always be family to us, and I'm glad that you made it out safe.
 Remember, I told you before that you're more like a very young brother to me.
 I don't want you to forget that."

 Souji managed to smile weakly.
 "I remember that.
-I know."
+I know, and thank you."

-The car ride into town was blissfully quiet, and Dojima avoided most of the areas his nephew had frequented, instead taking a more roundabout route back to his home, which Souji appreciated, as it would lessen the chance of being seen by anyone he knew.
+The car ride into town was blissfully quiet after that, and Dojima avoided most of the areas his nephew had frequented, instead taking a more roundabout route back to his home, which Souji appreciated, as it would lessen the chance of being seen by anyone he knew.
 It wasn't until they pulled into the small driveway in front of the house that the Detective spoke again.
-"I should warn you; i do have one of your friends watching over Nanako, since she's still recovering from her... ordeal."
+"I should warn you; I do have one of your friends watching over Nanako, since she's still recovering from her... ordeal."

 While Souji was just a little nervous to be so close to one of his friends, not really wanting anyone to see him in his vulnerable state, he more than understood his uncle's concerns for his young cousin, especially since her kidnapping was only a few months past, back in November.
-She had only been in the other world for a few days, before Souji and the others had found her, but it had severely jeopardized her health afterwards.
-He remembered quite vividly that the urgency to take down Udachi was in large part fuelled by the fear and anger of Nanako's at-the-time uncertain fate; there had been no way of telling if she'd even wake up.
+She had only been in the other world for a few days, before Souji and the others had found her, but it had severely jeopardized her health afterwards, keeping her in the hospital for weeks.
+He remembered quite vividly that the urgency to take down Adachi was in large part fuelled by the fear and anger of Nanako's at-the-time uncertain fate; there had been no way of telling if she'd even wake up.
 So he understood and accepted that he couldn't fault his uncle for keeping someone with her.
 "So who is it?"

 "That Junes boy you're friends with... the Hanamura kid; Yosuke Hanamura.
 Since he lives nearby, I've had him over to watch Nanako a few times, you know, to keep her company, whenever I'm not at home."
 Dojima smiled wryly.
 "He's probably the only one of your friends who'll keep quiet and not make too much of a fuss about your... ah, sudden return."